Trump asked for options for attacking Iran last week, but held off -source | Headlines

 Trump asked for options for attacking Iran last week, but held off -source

-President Donald Trump, with two months left in office, asked for options on attacking Iran's main nuclear site last week but ultimately decided against taking the dramatic step, a U.S. official said on Monday.
+President Donald Trump, with two months left in office, last week asked for options on attacking Iran's main nuclear site, but ultimately decided against taking the dramatic step, a U.S. official said on Monday.
 Trump made the request during an Oval Office meeting on Thursday with his top national security aides, including Vice President Mike Pence, Secretary of State Mike Pompeo, new acting Defense Secretary Christopher Miller and General Mark Milley, chairman of the Joint Chiefs of Staff, the official said.

 "He asked for options.
 They gave him the scenarios and he ultimately decided not to go forward," the official said.
 The White House declined comment.